programs-forensic-engineering-990x358

 The University of California at Berkeley (UC Berkeley or Cal) offers a master of science (MS) degree in structural engineering, mechanics, and materials as part of its Civil and Environmental Engineering school.
 This MS program deeply examines issues critical to an aspiring forensic engineer, including structural design, structural dynamics, and concrete technology.
 Students also have the option to pursue a joint MS in structural engineering and a master of architecture (MArch).

-Courses include structural analysis theory & applications; finite element methods; civil engineering materials; structural mechanics; experimental methods in structural engineering; behavior and plastic design of steel structures; design of steel and composite structures; behavior of reinforced concrete; statistical mechanics of elasticity; and structural mechanics.
+Courses include structural analysis theory and applications, finite element methods, civil engineering materials, structural mechanics, experimental methods in structural engineering, behavior and plastic design of steel structures, design of steel and composite structures, behavior of reinforced concrete, statistical mechanics of elasticity, and structural mechanics.

 • Location: Berkeley, CA